egap/methods-guides/latex-guide/latex-guide.md

 ## On Directory Structure

-Here are two examples of directory structures have have worked for us:
+Here are two examples of directory structures which have worked for us:

 In this example,
 we use [Matt West's directory structure](https://lagrange.mechse.illinois.edu/latex_quick_ref/),